Shell to avoid UK windfall tax this quarter due to investments, CFO says | Headlines

 Shell does not expect to pay UK windfall taxes in the current quarter as it is investing in new North Sea oil and gas projects such as Jackdaw, triggering a mechanism largely offsetting the tax, its chief financial officer said.

-The levy, which was introduced in May, meant Shell paid around $360 million through the third quarter.
+The levy, which was introduced in May, meant Shell wrote down around $360 million in the third quarter to reflect future tax payments.
 Sinead Gorman added on Thursday she expected the tax to kick in again early next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)